 Vanessa is an Atlanta native who grew up knowing she was called to help others.
 At a young age, she recognized her desire to be a midwife and began working tirelessly towards her goal to help women obtain the healthcare they desire, while striving to improve maternal and neonatal outcomes.

 She completed her undergraduate nursing degree at Mercer University in 2012 and began working as a labor and delivery nurse at Atlanta Medical Center.
 During that time, she completed her Masters degree as a Nurse-Midwife at Frontier Nursing University in 2015.
 She had the opportunity to train with the midwives of Intown Midwifery, including Anjli Hinman and Gloria Glidewell.
+Since graduation, Vanessa has been working in a busy private practice on the south side of Atlanta providing full-scope midwifery care.
 Vanessa recently completed her Doctorate of Nursing Practice at Frontier Nursing University in January, 2017.
 Her project focused on the use of intermittent auscultation (intermittent fetal monitoring) in order to promote physiologic birth and decrease the cesarean birth rate.

 Bio to come!